Montana-Media-Arts/ESPORTSSummer/modules/day-2/_posts/2017-01-03-overcome-challenges.md

 <div id="ToDo" class="tabcontent">
 <p>Write down some notes on challenges.
 You will turn in your thoughts on what challenges you have overcome.</p>

-<p>Now, let's move onto the programming part of this week.
-Let's begin with Scratch.</p>
 </div>